jessicashutran/coffee-shop-recipes-1/README.md

 ### Bash script for "How to Modify and Fix Your Commits"

-Use the following script to generage the 6 files to follow along with `git amend`, `git reset`, and `git reflog`.
+Use the following script to generate the 6 files to follow along with `git amend`, `git reset`, and `git reflog`.

 ```bash
 for d in {1..6}; do touch "file${d}.md"; git add "file${d}.md"; git commit -m "adding file ${d}"; done